gsa-oes/office-of-evaluation-sciences/pages/about.md

 - An outcome of interest that is reflected in data that is currently collected (or could be easily collected) by the Federal agency (relevant administrative data sets exist)
 - A program population size that is large enough to be statistically and policy relevant
 - The ability to assign groups of people to different versions of an intervention in order to compare outcomes and learn what works best (e.g., half of program recipients receive information presented in a standard way, and half in a modified, behaviorally-informed format)
-- An agency partner willing to work alongside OES and to share results across government
+- An agency collaborator willing to work alongside OES and to share results across government